debuggify/debuggify.github.com/source/_posts/2012-08-07-why-debuggify.markdown

   - As plugins runs on 3rd party websites, it has to be robust so it `doesn't break` itself and neither the website
   - It has to be fast enough to deliver `good page load time`
   - It should `not conflict` with other existing plugins
-  - It should `support majour browser vendors` including internet explorer
+  - It should `support major browser vendors` including internet explorer
-  - It should also `support legacy browser versions` like ie6 ie7 etc
+  - It should also `support legacy browser versions` like ie6 ie7 etc.
-  - As plugins interact with over 200+ 3rd party apis, it hard to keep track when something break
+  - As plugins interact with over 200+ 3rd party apis, it's hard to keep track when something break
   - It should be easy to setup with multiple cms/blogging environments for better distribution

 ##Technical challenges faced ?##

-  - In 3rd party environment, developers have limited or no control over things, so its hard to debug and reproduce bugs / issues
+  - In 3rd party environment, developers have limited or no control over things, so it's hard to debug and reproduce bugs / issues
   - If some plugin feature is not working its hard to know whether
-    - its not working for a particular website,
+    - it's not working for a particular website,
     - or not working for a set of URLs
     - or for a particular CMS/Blogging environment
     - or for a particular screen resolution